Quantum Fokker-Planck Master Equation for Continuous Feedback Control

-derive a Markovian master equation for the system alone, suitable for analytical manipulation, going beyond Ref. \cite{Wiseman-PRL-1993}.
 To illustrate our formalism, we investigate two toy models, a classical and a quantum two-level system, operated via nonlinear feedback protocols.
 For the classical model, we also derive a fluctuation theorem, highlighting the role of continuous measurement and feedback in information thermodynamics.

-Although our work is motivated by the exploration of quantum thermodynamics phenomena in solid state systems, our results are applicable to any quantum or classical system subjected to continuous feedback control.
-This broad scope suggests that our results will have an impact on a wide variety of topics where nonlinear, continuous feedback control is important, such as \cite{Porotti-arXiv-2021}.

 \textit{Fokker-Planck master equation.} A general setup for continuous measurement and feedback is depicted in Fig.~\ref{fig:general-setting}.
 We consider an open quantum system whose dynamics, in the absence of measurement and feedback, are described by a Liouville superoperator $\mathcal{L}$.
-A detector is continuously measuring observable $\hat{A}$ of the system.
+A detector continuously measures a system observable $\hat{A}$.
 The measurement strength $\lambda$ determines the magnitude of the measurement backaction, the limit $\lambda \rightarrow 0$ ($\lambda \rightarrow \infty$) corresponds to a weak, non-intrusive (strong, projective) measurement preserving (destroying) the quantum coherence of the system.
 Weak measurements thus reduce backaction, but increase measurement uncertainty.
 To provide a realistic detector description, we consider a finite bandwidth $\gamma$, acting as a low-pass frequency filter, eliminating high frequency measurement noise at the cost of introducing a time delay scaling as $1/\gamma$.
 Feedback control is incorporated by continuously feeding back the measurement outcome $D$ into the system, controlling the system Liouville superoperator via $\mathcal{L}(D)$.

 Our main result is the following deterministic Fokker-Planck master equation (derivation outlined below),